Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

 ![uploads](/uploads/outputf.png)

-<span style="color:red"> What is Itô’s Lemma ? </span>
+<span style="color:red"> What is Itô's Lemma ? </span>

-Itô’s Lemma is a theorem in stochastic calculus.
+Itô's Lemma is a theorem in stochastic calculus.
 It tells you that if you have a random walk, in y, say, and a function of that randomly walking variable, call it $f(y, t)$, then you can easily write an expression for the random walk in $f$.
 A function of a random variable is itself random in general.

 **Example** The obvious example concerns the random walk